MuhamedVrajolli/TennantApp/README.md

 This project is a Spring Boot application designed for tenant-based request routing.
 It dynamically handles tenant configurations, tracks metrics, and routes requests to tenant-specific endpoints.

+For a detailed explanation of the design, architecture, and future enhancements, refer to the **Solution Statement** included in the project.

 ## Features